 The impact of the increase in nonperforming assets and related credit losses has resulted in significant losses over the past two years and has eroded the equity of United shareholders' and the regulatory capital ratios of United.
 We reported a net loss of \$228.3 million in 2009, which included non-cash charges of \$95 million for goodwill impairment, a \$2.9 million charge for a reduction in workforce, and a gain of \$11.4 million for the acquisition of Southern Community Bank.
 This compared to a net loss of \$63.5 million in 2008.
-In response to these events, we have taken steps to strengthen our capital structure by reducing debt and increasing equity.
+In response to these events, we have taken steps to strengthen our capital structure by increasing common and preferred equity as well as providing for contingent capital through the Fletcher transaction discussed below.